 1. Why is AHT important?

-2. How do you calculate AHT?
+2. How to calculate AHT?

 3. What is an ideal Average Handling Time?

 Let’s be honest!
 None, of us prefer a long customer service call.
 We do not prefer dawdling agents and lengthy queues as well.
 The same goes for your customers.
 They want quicker resolution and complete efficiency from a brand.
-According to this Statista survey, 12% of Americans have pointed out that “lack of speed” is their main concern during poor customer service.

 As most customers still use telephony to resolve their issues, it is really important to not offer them a laggy or delayed service.
 This also reveals how measuring your call handling time is required to understand these drawbacks in your process, if any.
 Hence, AHT has been a primary KPI for most call centers and is encouraged to be monitored regularly.